GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetTemplate_WIP.md

 * **Retain Comments** - *Required*.
 Drop-down filter includes *Yes* and *No*.
 If *Yes*, pulling in on the report will not wipe out comments not yet saved to the database.
 * **Insert at End** - *Required*.
 Drop-down filter includes *Yes* and *No*.
 If *Yes* and **Retain Rows** is also *Yes*, then new accounts get added at the bottom of their grouping.<br><br>
 [ *Summary and Detail Accounts - Related Parameters* ](#summary-and-detail-level-accounts)
 * **Insert By Full Acct** - *Required*.
 Used in the pull.
 Drop-down filter includes *Yes* and *No*.
-For *Yes*, Accounts not yet in the template get pulled in on the detail level.
-For *No*, they are summarized in at the summary level and dropped in.
+For *No*, new accounts are aggregated at the summary level and dropped in.
 * **Zero Out Missing Accts** - *Required*.
 Used in the save.
 Drop-down filter includes *Yes* and *No*.
-For *Yes*, if an account has an amount in the database but is not in the template, the account in the database will be zeroed out.
-For *No*, the amount in the database will remain unaffected, and any Summary level accounts are offsetted to include the missing accounts automatically.
+For *Yes*, accounts missing from the template are zeroed out.
+For *No*, missing accounts will keep their amounts, and any Summary level accounts are offsetted to include the missing accounts automatically.

 ![](/images/WCNTraining/Budget/BudgetTemplate_FullView.png)